NetworkManager/NetworkManager/CONTRIBUTING.md

 * Always use curly braces for blocks that span multiple lines.
 For single lines the braces may be omitted, but are not prohibited.

-Additionally, we require to build without compiler warnings for the warnings that we enable.
-Also, our language is C11 with some GCC-isms (like typeof(), expression statements, cleanup attribute).
-In practice, we support various versions of GCC and clang.
-The supported C "dialect", compilers and libc are those that we can practically build and test in our CI.
-We don't target a theoretical, pure C11/POSIX standard or a libc/compiler that we cannot test.
-Patches for making NetworkManager more portable are welcome, if there is a practical use and CI tests.
-Glibc and musl libc are supported.

 ### Checkpatch